Constantin1489/trrc/README.md

 # default card type is 'Basic'
 $trrc --field 'fron:bakc:tags' 'What is GPL?
 The GNU General Public License is a free, copyleft license for software and other kinds of works.
 LICENSE::GPL'
 #### Kinds of failures: 1
-TRRC Tip: --field 'Front:Back:Tags'
+trrc Tip: --field 'Front:Back:Tags'

 You don't have to use all those fields.
-If a field has 'Front:Back:Source:Sound:Tags', you can use just 'Front:Back:Tags'.
+For example, if all field of a type is 'Front:Back:Source:Sound:Tags', you can use only some of them. e.g.: 'Front:Back:Tags'.
 ####
 Total cards: 1 Total fails: 1
 ```

-So you can add your card at any circumstance conveniently.

 ***if you decide to use this app, I highly recommend to turn apikey option in your AnkiConnect to prevent malicious attack.
 (It's not a fault of this app nor AnkiConnect.
 If the port of AnkiConnect opens without an apikey, anybody can modify your anki deck.)*** See also [AnkiConnect Configure](docs/tips/AnkiConnect_configure/AnkiConnect_addon_configure_example.md)